bediger4000/network-worm-simulator/README.md

 should allow the curious to understand the project, rebuild it, and explore the subject of the project.
 NWS has an XHTML file `index.html`, which describes a system for modeling the spread of network worms.
-That same system is used to create the referenced in the XHTML file.
+That same system is used to create the graphs referenced by the XHTML file.
 The XHTML file explains the example code, and suggests further experiments.

 ## Installation